kxynos/embedded_hacking/frida/replacing_file_path_fopen.md

 pathPtr = ptr(newPath);
 ```

-There is a check to see if the extention is .txt so we don't replace all the files that use fopen when we execute our program and frida scripts.
+There is a check to see if the extension is .txt so we don't replace all the files that use fopen when we execute our program and frida scripts.

 ```python
 from __future__ import print_function